-If in doubt, use a standard 5-linear level scale with 0-100 values.
-This is our recommended approach as a base from which to add descriptions that make sense to scorers.

-Each level in your scale needs a clear description, whereby each step is clearly differentiated, and will mean the same thing to all the people doing the scoring

-Each level in a scale needs a value.
+- If in doubt, use a standard 5-linear level scale with 0-100 values.
+This is our recommended approach as a base from which to add descriptions that make sense to scorers. - Each level in your scale needs a clear description, whereby each step is clearly differentiated, and will mean the same thing to all the people doing the scoring. - Each level in a scale needs a value.
 The highest value should be your ideal outcome, the best project for delivering that criterion.
-Lower values should be relative to that - is it just a little short of that level, half as good, or even less?
+Lower values should be relative to that is it just a little short of that level, half as good, or even less?
 These values can be linear steps... or not.
-It's up to you.

-Including zero is recommended, as some projects will have no relevance to a given criterion.

-Quantifiable scales are best provided they make sense to scorers.
-This means 'bands' defined with values (e.g. if criteria is 'grow revenue' then bands may be \$10k-100k, \$100k- \$200k etc).
+It's up to you. - Including zero is recommended, as some projects will have no relevance to a given criterion. - Quantifiable scales are best provided they make sense to scorers.
+This means 'bands' defined with values (e.g. if criteria is 'grow revenue' then bands may be \$10k-100k, \$100k-\$200k etc).

 - Scales must 'go up' such that the highest value is the 'best'.
-That means if your criterion is 'bad' (e.g. riskiness of project) your description needs to invert so that the safest project scores highest. - 07 eliv ery vs Goal S cale - core 5 tier scale, works for lots of different criteria 100 Critical Impact This project is key to the delivery of this goal, a real game changer 75 High Impact This project makes an important contribution to the delivery of this goal 50 Medium Impact This project makes a solid contribution towards delivering this goal 25 Marginal Impact This project makes a marginal contribution towards delivering this goal 0 No Impact This project makes no contribution towards delivering this goal

-Too few levels can leave your model with plateaus, especially if you have a small number of criteria.
+That means if your criterion is 'bad' (e.g. riskiness of project) your description needs to invert so that the safest project scores highest. - Too few levels can leave your model with plateaus, especially if you have a small number of criteria.
 This means your model is failing to differentiate projects.